 The demand and necessity to invest for impact, globally and locally, is on the rise.
-However, current investment options and regulations in BC & Canada significantly restrict Canadians from investing into local opportunities.
+However, current investment options and regulations in BC & Canada significantly restrict Canadians from investing in local opportunities.
 The result is that nearly all investment capital leaves local communities and is placed into far-off stock markets and corporations.
 This disconnects investors from the positive or negative impacts of their investments.
-An unintended consequence is that while our investments create significant jobs and wealth elsewhere, the places we live, work and play are overlooked and under-financed.
-At the same time, rural business development studies and economic development organizations have identified that ‘access to capital’ is a top barrier to business start-ups, expansions and successions.
+An unintended consequence is that while our investments create significant jobs and wealth elsewhere, the places we live, work, and play are overlooked and under-financed.
+At the same time, rural business development studies and economic development organizations have identified that ‘access to capital is a top barrier to business start-ups, expansions and successions.

-Community Investment Co-ops across Canada have successfully financed ventures that generate significant local impacts including: affordable housing; renewable energy, sustainable agriculture and food production; locally-owned small business development; technology; and community economic development projects.
+Community Investment Co-ops across Canada have successfully financed ventures that generate significant local impacts, including affordable housing; renewable energy, sustainable agriculture and food production; locally-owned small business development, technology, and community economic development projects.
 The longer a dollar can circulate within a community, the greater its economic and social impacts.

 Four of the eight Community Investment Co-ops are launching local impact funds in November and December.
-To learn more about these inspiring organizations, visit their website at:

 Community Investment Co-op (CIC) Quick Facts